-Newcastle is a real estate investment trust ("REIT") that focuses on opportunistically investing in, and actively managing, a variety of real estate-related and other investments.
+Newcastle is a real estate investment trust ("REIT") that focuses on opportunistically investing in, and actively managing, a variety of real estate related and other investments.
 Newcastle is externally managed and advised by an affiliate of Fortress Investment Group LLC, or Fortress (the "Manager").
-Newcastle's common stock is traded on the New York Stock Exchange under the symbol "NCT".
+Newcastle's common stock is traded on the New York Stock Exchange under the symbol "NCT."

-Our portfolio currently consists of real estate debt and golf investments.
+We currently invest in real estate related debt and golf related real estate and operations.
 Our investment guidelines are purposefully broad to enable us to make investments in a wide array of assets, and we actively explore new business opportunities and asset categories as part of our business strategy.
 Our objective is to leverage our longstanding investment expertise to drive attractive risk-adjusted returns.
 We target stable long-term cash flows and seek to employ appropriate capital structures to generate returns throughout different interest rate environments.
 We take an active approach centered around identifying and executing on opportunities, responding to the changing market environment, and dynamically managing our investment portfolio to grow investments organically and through acquisitions into standalone businesses to enhance returns.

-Our debt business consists of assets of \$49.4 million financed in CDOs whereby Newcastle is the manager, as well as \$938.4 million of other real estate securities and assets.
+Our debt business consists of \$943.2 million of other real estate securities and assets, following the deconsolidation of CDO VI in March 2016.

-Our Golf business includes 87 properties in the United States that we lease, own or manage.
-Since the acquisition of our Golf business in December 2013, we have sought to enhance the value of our Golf business by hiring a new senior management team to optimize the portfolio and focus on revenues and earnings growth.
-In addition, we believe that our golf portfolio is highly scalable, and we could potentially grow through acquisitions of or expansion into related businesses.
-We continue to consider opportunistic investments with respect to the golf and leisure industry.
+Our Golf business includes 85 properties in the United States that we lease, own or manage.
+Since the acquisition of our Golf business in December 2013, we have sought to enhance its value by hiring a new senior management team to optimize the portfolio and focus on revenues and earnings growth.
+We may also be able to grow the revenues and earnings of our portfolio through new investments to upgrade, reposition and repurpose some of our properties.
+In addition, we believe our golf portfolio and operations are highly scalable and we could potentially grow the portfolio through acquisitions of other golf properties and related businesses.